Bounteous-Inc/gridsome-source-moltin/README.md

         // It's a good idea to store this in an .env file
         clientId: process.env.GRIDSOME_MOLTIN_CLIENT_ID,

-        // Optional.
+        // Optional, Recommended.
 A directory to cache your store's files.
         // Enables the `image` field in MoltinFile types
-        downloadPath:
-          join(__dirname, '../content/moltin/files'),
+        downloadPath: join(__dirname, '../content/moltin/files'),
       },
     },
   ],